ashuran22/LimeChat-rasa-hotel-chatbot-nov-2020-ashutosh-ranjan-170168-IITKanpur/README.md

 # Submission

-Please fill in [this google form](https://forms.gle/hNmNu2vS62TCPWPq7) to submit your assignment.
+Please fill out the google form provided in the assignment email to submit your assignment.
 (It contains some info about your assignment such as link to your repo and model which will help us in auto-grading)

 Point to note -
 * Make sure that the link to your assignment repo is correct